Faculty of Science

 2) The other elective can be any of the following subjects:

-b) Applied Learning subjects with "Attained with Distinction (I)" or above;
+b) Category B (Applied Learning) subjects with "Attained with Distinction (I)" or above;

 Remarks on other requirements: